-Generally, an appeal can be made on both the facts and the law in regard to a guilty verdict.
-However, the Criminal Procedure Code of Thailand does not allow some appeals in cases where the defendant is found guilty with small terms of imprisonment.
-Both parties can appeal in the case of appeal on questions of law.
+Generally, with few exceptions, criminal appeals can be made only on issues of law.
+If an appeal is based on an issue of law, both parties can appeal.
+Despite the broad right for parties to appeal criminal judgments, the Criminal Procedure Code of Thailand does not allow some appeals in cases where the defendant is found guilty with a small term of imprisonment.